Accessibility Procurement Request Instructions

-- Please allow a minimum of a two-week turnaround to receive a response from the AAC for requests submitted with all required information.
+- Please allow a minimum of a two-week turnaround to receive a response from the Accessibility Assessment Committee (AAC) for requests submitted with all required information.
 Incomplete requests will not be reviewed by the AAC.

-Forms listed under the 'Required Information' column are updated regularly, so please download a new document each time.
+Forms are updated regularly, so please download a new document each time.

 - See our FAQ page for frequently asked questions.

 - See the AAC Past Requests page, for history of software and hardware requests with statuses.
 Login is required.

 - See the ICT Accessibility Procurement Process page for a diagram of the process.